Manso people

-Only a few words of their language were recorded.
-Linguists have theorized about their language: alternatives have been Uto-Aztecan, Tanoan, or Athabaskan (Apache) language.
-What is known is that they spoke the same language as the Jano and Jocome peoples who lived to their west; it was most likely a Uto-Aztecan language related to the Cahitan languages of northwestern Mexico.

 History

 The first written account of the Manso is from the expedition of Spanish explorer Antonio de Espejo in January 1583.
 Traveling up the Rio Grande in search of the Pueblo Indians, Espejo encountered a people he called Tampachoas below El Paso.

 "We found a great number of people living near some lagoons through the midst of which the Rio del Norte [Rio Grande] flows.
 These people, who must have numbered more than a thousand men and women, and who were settled in their rancherias and grass hunts, came out to receive us… Each one brought us his present of mesquite bean…fish of many kinds, which are very plentiful in these lagoons, and other kinds of food…During the three days and nights we were there they continually performed …dances in their fashion, as well as after the manner of the Mexicans."

-But when the Chamuscado and Rodriguez Expedition had passed by the same lagoons in July 1581, they had found them uninhabited.
+When the Chamuscado and Rodriguez Expedition passed by the same lagoons in July 1581, they found them uninhabited.
 Historians believe that the Manso were likely nomadic, living only part of the year along the Rio Grande and passing the remainder of the year hunting and gathering food in the surrounding deserts and mountains.
 They seemed to have lived along the Rio Grande from present-day El Paso northward to Las Cruces, New Mexico and in the nearby mountains.
 They may have shared their range with the Suma, whose history is quite similar.

 The people whom Espejo called the Tampachoa were probably the same people encountered by Juan de Oñate in the same area in May 1598; he called the natives the Manso.
 Onate and his large expedition forded the Rio Grande near Socorro, Texas assisted by 40 "manxo" Indians.
 Manso meant “gentle" or "docile" in Spanish.
 Their name for themselves is unknown.

 In 1630, a Spanish priest described the Manso as people "who do not have houses, but rather pole structures.
 Nor do they sow; they do not dress in anything particular; but all are nude and only the women cover themselves from the waist down with deerskins."